pdeszynski/piteer1.github.com/sources/content/2012/10/zend-framework2-performance.md

 What a surprise... results didn't change too much!
 To be honest I got dissapointed.
 I was hoping for competition between ZF2 and Symfony 2 (or at least 50% performance boost) but looking at these graphs we can observe around 20% increase in number of requests handled.
 Still something, but comparing to *Symfony 2* It's quite a low value.
-Looking at the results further we could say that *ZF2* will be using quite less I/O operations (from 163 to 20, it's quite a result), but still memory usage might be a little terryfying.
+Looking at the results further we could say that *ZF2* will be using quite less I/O operations (from 163 to 20 included files, it's quite a result), but still memory usage might be a little terryfying.

 ##Should I care?
 Depends.
 In  most of cases these results doesn't matter.
 Firstly this is "Hello World!" test.
 Such tests doesn't have too big meaning in real life applications,